Cockpit's main interface consists of three main components:

 is raised to notify that the configured mapping is not fully as designed.

 Joystick buttons can also be configured to run more general functionalities, like modifying the interface or sending a single MAVLink message.
-The current supported Actions are:
+These options can be provided (or defined) using Cockpit's Action system.

 Modifiers allow sacrificing one button in order to add an extra functionality slot for every non-modifier button.
 Pressing a button while a modifier is held runs the modified function instead of the regular button function.